 Fresh herbs are strong-smelling, flavorful plants that can be added to dishes to make them more flavorful.
 Herbs include basil, cilantro, garlic, dill, rosemary, oregano and thyme as well as others.
 Garlic is an herb but is a bulb shape.
 Fresh herbs are usually green, but some variations can make them different colors.
 They can be easily grown at home indoors or outdoors during the growing season.

-When choosing herbs, look for herbs that are not limp or drooping.
+Look for herbs that are not limp or drooping.
 The leaves of herbs should be bright in color and free of brown spots or yellowed leaves.
 Herbs should have a strong smell.
 Garlic should be chosen when it is firm.

 Store basil stems in water and cover with a plastic bag on the counter for up to ten days or in the refrigerator for up to five days.
 Store garlic on the counter.
 For cilantro, dill and parsley, wrap the cut stems in a damp paper towel and place in a plastic bag.
 Store for up to a week.